hashicorp/field-workshops-consul/instructor-guides/CONSUL_OSS_INSTRUCTOR_GUIDE.md

 When possible you should attend a live training session to observe and learn from another instructor.
 We will also have video recordings of this workshop available soon.

 ### What you will learn
-This workshop is a crash course of the Consul OSS adoption journey.
+This workshop is a crash course in the Consul OSS adoption journey.
 Participants will learn the following:

 * Consul Overview - History & Adoption
 * Consul Architecture - Protocols, Scalability, Consistency, Availability, and Multi-datacenter